samoline1/G.O.D/README.md

 - `dataset`: Path to the dataset file or Hugging Face dataset name
 - `model`: Name or path of the model to be trained
 - `dataset_type`: Type of the dataset (e.g., "instruct", "pretrain", "alpaca", or a custom one like I shared with you)
-- `file_format`: Format of the dataset file (e.g., "csv", "json", "hf") - csv and json are local formats, hf is a hugging face dataset which the container will download.
+- `file_format`: Format of the dataset file (e.g., "csv", "json", "hf") - csv and json are local formats, hf is a Hugging Face dataset which the container will download.

 ##### Process:
 1. Validates the input parameters